Heart-Shaped Box: In Utero

-The studio version of "Heart-Shaped Box" was recorded in February 1993 by Steve Albini at Pachyderm Studios in Cannon Falls, Minnesota, for the band's third studio album, In Utero.
+The final studio version of "Heart-Shaped Box" was recorded in February 1993 by Steve Albini at Pachyderm Studios in Cannon Falls, Minnesota, for the band's third studio album, In Utero.
 Work on the song began on February 14, the second day of recording.
 According to Albini in a 2013 interview for the audio series Spotify Landmark, "Heart-Shaped Box" was the only song recorded during the sessions that required "more than a couple of takes", along with eventual fourth single, "Pennyroyal Tea".

 In a 2013 Rolling Stone interview with Fricke, Grohl recalled that "everyone was concerned about the tempo of 'Heart-Shaped Box.'
 But click tracks were not cool.
 Kurt and Steve came up with this idea — we should use a strobe light [laughs].
 We had this long conversation about how it won't dictate the tempo, just imply the tempo. ...
 I sat there for a take or two with this fucking strobe light in my face until I practically had a seizure."

 Despite his overall satisfaction with the recording, Novoselic was unhappy with the original effect used during the song's guitar solo, and recalled arguing with Cobain and Albini about it:

 These were the words I said: 'Why do you want to take such a beautiful song and throw this hideous abortion in the middle of it?
 And they're like, 'Well, I don't know, it sounds good.'
-They didn't have any arguments, because they were sabotaging it is what the were doing.
+They didn't have any arguments, because they were sabotaging it is what they were doing.

+Remix

 The guitar effect was eventually removed when the song was remixed, along with second single "All Apologies", by Scott Litt at Bad Animal Studios in Seattle in May 1993, several months before the album's release.
 Cobain and Novoselic had agreed that the vocals and bass were too quiet in Albini's original mix of the album, and elected to have the two future singles remixed.
-Litt's remix of "Heart-Shaped Box" also featured newly-recorded vocal harmonies and acoustic guitar by Cobain.
+Litt's remix of "Heart-Shaped Box" also featured newly recorded vocal harmonies and acoustic guitar by Cobain.